16 Best Things to Do in Hunstanton

 The bird hides at Titchwell are large with scenic views.

 Just outside the village of Titchwell, you will find another RSPB reserve which was used as a tank firing range during the Second World War.
-Titchwell Marsh has both fresh water and salt habitats so you can see a wide variety of birds.
+Titchwell Marsh has both fresh and salt water habitats so you can see a wide variety of birds.

 There are two main paths and four different bird hides.
 You can also enjoy the beach which is just a half mile walk from the entrance.
 In addition to the wildlife on the beach you can also see remains of tanks and another building at low tide.